 The Senior Leadership Team reviews the training needs of staff through Performance Management and pupil progress to plan appropriate CPD in relation to SEND.
 The SENCO ensures staff are informed of local and national developments in relation to SEN and Inclusion.
 Where appropriate, specialists are used to deliver the training.
 Newly qualified teachers are offered support and in school training by the SENCO and via the Early Career Framework.
-Our Teaching Assistants have completed a range of training packages to help them develop further skills and knowledge in supporting children with SEND; these include Levels 1 and 2 Autism Training via Thomas Bewick School, Numicon support and Attachment disorder training.
+Our Teaching Assistants have completed a range of training packages to help them develop further skills and knowledge in supporting children with SEND; these include Levels 1 and 2 Autism Training via Thomas Bewick School, Numicon support, Attachment disorder training and training on delivering the Autism Awareness programme via Autism Education Trust.
 The SENDCOs from the schools in the Catholic schools cluster work together to share knowledge and expertise.
 This includes regular meetings and training sessions.
 See Annual SEN Information Report for details.